 MPEG adopted this format as part of both its MPEG-2 and MPEG-4 standards.
 New audio devices and media players support the AAC format which doubles as the default audio format for iPhone, iTunes, iPad, PlayStation 3, YouTube as well as iPod.
 The AAC format files have a host of file extensions including, .m4a, .aac, .m4p, .m4r, .3gp, .m4b, .m4p, and .mp4.

-While their sound capabilities don't vary considerably, AAC has the upper hand at lower bit rates.
+Let’s look at MP3 vs. AAC quality.
+While AAC versus MP3 sound capabilities don't vary considerably, AAC has the upper hand at lower bit rates.
 If you're working with bit rates lower than 128 kbps, you'll notice the difference.
 MP3 files will sound a little muddy and slurry while the AAC files maintain their brighter and clearer sound.

 The AAC format leverages its optimal transform window sizes and pure MDCT to beat MP3 at these bit rates.
 While MP3 has sample frequencies ranging from 16 kHz to 48 kHz, AAC's sample frequencies range between 8 kHz to 96 kHz.
 With more sample frequencies, AAC developers can accurately reproduce the original files as they decrypt audio files.

-Developers have greater flexibility in the ACC format than MP3 when designing codecs.
+Developers have greater flexibility in the AAC format than MP3 when designing codecs.
 With this flexibility, you can simultaneously use multiple encoding strategies and compress your files more efficiently.

 MP3 files can only store two channels of synchronous audio compared to AAC's 48 channels.
 This specification lets you compress multichannel audio on AAC with less hassle.
 You'll also have an easier time working with surround sound mixes.